Cloud Vulnerability DB

 A community-led vulnerabilities database

-@backstage/plugin-scaffolder-backend, which serves as the backend for default Backstage software templates, was found to have a vulnerability related to secret leakage in logs.
-The issue, identified as CVE-2025-55285, was discovered and disclosed on August 15, 2025, affecting versions prior to 2.1.1.
-The vulnerability involves duplicate logging of input values in the fetch:template action in the Scaffolder, which resulted in some secrets not being properly redacted (GitHub Advisory).
+The vulnerability (CVE-2025-55285) affects the @backstage/plugin-scaffolder-backend, which is the backend for the default Backstage software templates.
+The issue was discovered and disclosed on August 15, 2025, affecting versions prior to 2.1.1.
+The vulnerability involves duplicate logging of input values in the fetch:template action, which resulted in improper redaction of secrets (GitHub Advisory).

-The vulnerability has been assigned a CVSS v3.1 base score of 2.6 (Low) with the vector string CVSS:3.1/AV:N/AC:H/PR:H/UI:R/S:C/C:L/I:N/A:N. This indicates that while the vulnerability is network-accessible, it requires high attack complexity, high privileges, and user interaction.
-The vulnerability is classified under CWE-532 (Insertion of Sensitive Information into Log File) (GitHub Advisory).
+The vulnerability is classified with a CVSS v3.1 base score of 2.6 (Low) with the vector string CVSS:3.1/AV:N/AC:H/PR:H/UI:R/S:C/C:L/I:N/A:N. The issue stems from the BackstageLoggerTransport class where duplicate logging of input values in the fetch:template action caused secrets to be improperly redacted.
+The vulnerability is specifically related to CWE-532 (Insertion of Sensitive Information into Log File) (GitHub Advisory, Miggo).

 Source: This report was generated using AI